 - University of Iowa has managed to stave off the budget increases that have plagued so many public schools in recent years.
 The current tuition and fee costs for an Iowa resident enrolled in the MSW program are $9,669 per year.
 Without including living expenses, that is a bargain rate for an MSW at an excellent school, totaling $19,339 for the two years - including books.

-- University of California/Berkeley was charging 5,616.25 per semester for state residents, a cost that included student health insurance.
+- University of California/Berkeley was charging 5,616.25 per semester for state residents in 2011, a cost that included student health insurance.
 That would result in a total tuition cost of $22,465 plus the student fees, which at Berkeley can be another few hundred dollars per semester.
-Nevertheless it's an incredible bargain for a California resident, as the program is ranked among the nation's top ten.
 But costs have escalated dramatically over the last year and remain in flux as the University's budget has been axed by the state.